Guinea-Bissau: Geography

 Guinea-Bissau is bordered by Senegal to the north and Guinea to the south and east, with the Atlantic Ocean to its west.
 It lies mostly between latitudes 11° and 13°N (a small area is south of 11°), and longitudes 11° and 15°W.

-At 36125 km2, the country is larger in size than Taiwan or Belgium.
+At 36125 km2, the country is larger in size than Belgium.

 The highest point is Monte Torin with an elevation of 262 m.
 Its terrain is mostly low coastal plains with swamps of the Guinean mangroves rising to the Guinean forest–savanna mosaic in the east.
 Its monsoon-like rainy season alternates with periods of hot, dry harmattan winds blowing from the Sahara.
-The Bijagos Archipelago lies off of the mainland.
+The Bijagós Archipelago, comprising 88 islands and islets, lies off of the mainland.
 The country is home to two ecoregions: Guinean forest–savanna mosaic and Guinean mangroves.

 Climate

-Guinea-Bissau is warm all year round with mild temperature fluctuations; it averages 26.3 C. The average rainfall for Bissau is 2024 mm, although this is almost entirely accounted for during the rainy season which falls between June and September/October.
+Guinea-Bissau is warm all year with mild temperature fluctuations; it averages 26.3 C. The average rainfall for Bissau is 2024 mm, although this is almost entirely accounted for during the rainy season which falls between June and September/October.
 From December through April, the country experiences drought.